Update for Faculty on Graduate Student Bargaining

 • International graduate workers: The University provides significant support to all Penn’s international students, regardless of their employment status through International Student & Scholar Services.

-• In response, the Union is insisting that the fund be $300,000 (ten times what the University proposed) and that the fund be available to defray the costs incurred by newly admitted graduate students when they apply for their initial J-1 or F-1 visa to come to Penn.
+• In response, the Union is insisting that the fund be $200,000 and that the fund be available to defray the costs incurred by newly admitted graduate students when they apply for their initial J-1 or F-1 visa to come to Penn.
 This is despite the fact that these are student visas – not work visas – and that no incoming student is a member of the bargaining unit at the time they apply for these visas.
 This proposal goes significantly beyond the bounds of what should be in a collective bargaining agreement.

 • Overreach on academic issues: The Union has repeatedly sought to bargain over purely academic issues (e.g. grieving assigned grades for their course work, having a Union representative attend meetings with their supervisor/mentor, and extending the number of years of guaranteed funding to obtain a degree), insisting on addressing these in the collective bargaining agreement.